 5. Should you stack your dryer on top of your washer?

-Even if you’re constrained by space, you can still choose a high capacity dryer.
+If you’re constrained by space, you can still choose a high-capacity dryer.
 Just add on a stacking kit to create a stackable washer and dryer, as they will sit on top of each other so they can fit in a small corner.

 Technology and features on new dryers

-Even if your dryer hasn’t run its lifespan, the latest dryers have new technology and features that will make you want to upgrade.
+Even if your dryer still works, the latest dryers have new technology and features that will make you want to upgrade.